mlstiburek/Genetic_thinning/README.md

-In this directory, you'll find two folders: one containing the original R-package and the other containing the standalone .exe program.
+In this directory, you'll find two folders: one containing the original R-package and the other containing the standalone .exe program (MATLAB_ONA_thin).
 Please refer to the instructions provided in their respective folders.